GH0ST555/Procedural-Programming/README.md

 Improved my understanding of 2d arrays in C and algorithms to calculate win.<br>
 Also tasked with creating a replay functionality which displayed the move sequence until the winning move.

+# CWK3
+coursework that assesed my knowledge of pointers and structs in C. <br>
+Main objective was to create a Command Line Interface for a library management system.